Apache War Smoke: Production

+The film is based on the 1939 short story "Stage Station" by Ernest Haycox.

-Some of the scenes from the 1942 MGM film Apache Trail, which was also based on Ernest Haycox's short story, were used in this movie.
+Some of the scenes in Apache War Smoke were culled from the 1942 MGM film Apache Trail, which was also based on a short story by Haycox.
 Many of the film's exteriors were shot on location in Soledad Canyon near Santa Clarita, California.

 Box office

-According to MGM records the movie earned $577,000 in the US and Canada and $220,000 elsewhere, making a profit of $121,000.
+According to MGM records, the film earned $577,000 in the U.S. and Canada and $220,000 elsewhere, returning a profit of $121,000.